30x/permissions/README.md

-The poermissions application is uses the permissions database to answer basic questions about users' rights to access resources.
+The permissions application is uses the permissions database to answer basic questions about users' rights to access resources.
 The questions it can answer are:

 * is the specified user allowed to perform the specified action on the specified resource?
 * what actions is the specified user allowed to perform on the specified resource?
-* does a particular resource inherit permissions from any of a list of other resources
+* does a particular resource inherit permissions from any of a list of other resources?

 permissons.js runs as an independent HTTP 'service'.